p4535992/foundryvtt-introduce-me/README.md

 ### if you feel generous you can to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

-### This module is a fork from [Introduce Me](https://github.com/WBHarry/introduce-me), created because the old developer seem inactive for some time.

 A Foundry VTT module that lets you introduce NPCs or other actors to all players with some flair.

 ![](wiki/videos/introduce_me_preview.gif)